 What can you write about?
 ANYTHING!
 We're looking for stories, poems, plays, articles, memoirs - anything you like on a subject of your choice.
-Nobody's telling you what to do.
+The world is your oyster.

 Why not look at the winning entries from previous years?
 You'll find a wonderful variety of writing of all kinds.